 Rhonda Lund has been an employee with Valley Residential Services since July 2004.
 She started as a part time employee with the CORD program to assist with person centered plans and in that same year became the Program Manager.
 Her father served in the Marine Corp in WWII and her husband did his time in Vietnam as a combat veteran.
 The opportunity to work with veterans in transition has been challenging at times however, the rewards of being a small part of their journey forward has been an honor.
 We have the capacity for 34 veterans in five sites situated within the communities of Walla Walla and College Place.

-Celeste Maddocks received my BS degree in Psychology with a minor in Biology from Walla Walla College.
+Celeste Maddocks received her BS degree in Psychology with a minor in Biology from Walla Walla College.
 She started working at VRS as a Substitute Instructor in July 1989 and became the Supported Living Program Manager in December that same year.
 She states that her years at VRS have been very rewarding, challenging and fun.
 She feels like her clients and staff members are part of her extended family.
 Born and raised in Walla Walla Valley, she has had the opportunity to travel to many beautiful places with her family.
 Kyle and Celeste have been married for 26 years and have 2 amazing teenage boys, Cadyn & Bowyn.
 She feels that she is following God’s plan for her life and it has been a wondrous experience.

 A Valley Residential Services employee since October, 2008, Kathleen Mahoney started out as a direct support staff and in 2010 became a Program Manager.
 Kathleen likes to organize, write, and visit clients in their homes.
 Kathleen says she is grateful for all of the staff, residents, and co-workers who have had such a positive impact in her life.
 At home she enjoys gardening, sewing, reading, cooking, and spending time with family.